smucclaw/documentation/docs/returning-keywords.rst

 have been a prefect in their old school, but they aren't automatically a prefect in their new school.

+Some scholars like to say that constitutive rules "cannot be broken".
+The closest thing to breaking a constitutive or definitional rule arises when the rule establishes validity: an alcohol purchase is invalid when the buyer is under 21; but the actual rule-breaking occurs when the invalid purchase proceeds.

 A qualification rule is a special case of a constitutive rule.
 It requires that *every* thing that meets certain criteria must also meet other additional criteria: for example, a building regulation may